 The nearly two-year debate over how much criminal restitution embattled Richmond businessman Michael Hild must pay to his victims appears to have been decided.

-U.S. District Court Judge Ronnie Abrams last week ordered Hild to shell out a total of $45.7 million to four lenders that were defrauded in a bond pricing scheme for which the former Live Well Financial owner was found guilty and is facing a nearly 4-year prison sentence.
+U.S. District Court Judge Ronnie Abrams last week ordered Hild to shell out a total of $45.7 million to four lenders that were defrauded in a bond pricing scheme for which the former Live Well Financial owner was found guilty and is facing a nearly four-year prison sentence.

-The $45 million will divvied out among the quartet of banks based on their respective losses from Hild’s crimes, which involved his masterminding Live Well’s wrongful inflation of the value of reverse mortgage bonds as collateral to borrow millions more from the lenders than it otherwise could have.
+The $45 million will be divvied out among the quartet of banks based on their respective losses from Hild’s crimes, which involved his masterminding Live Well’s wrongful inflation of the value of reverse mortgage bonds as collateral to borrow millions more from the lenders than it otherwise could have.

 The scheme led to the collapse of the once-fast-growing Chesterfield-based company as well as Hild’s arrest, trial and conviction.
 He’s been sentenced to serve 44 months in federal prison but has remained free on bond while appealing the guilty verdict.